Taylor Swift Is Making Sure Voting Never Goes Out Of Style

 On Sunday, Swift broke her longtime silence on politics, writing on Instagram: "In the past I’ve been reluctant to publicly voice my political opinions, but due to several events in my life and in the world in the past two years, I feel very differently about that now," she wrote.
 "I always have and always will cast my vote based on which candidate will protect and fight for the human rights I believe we all deserve in this country."

-Swift's Instagram post won't determine the outcome of the American election, but an increase in U.S. voter registration is good news for democracy.
+Swift's Instagram post won't determine the outcome of this election, but an increase in voter registration is good news for democracy.

+Tuesday marks the last day you can register to vote in Arizona, Arkansas, Florida, Georgia, Hawaii, Indiana, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, Nevada, Ohio, Pennsylvania, Tennessee, and Texas.
+Go here for more information about state deadlines and here for our guide on how to register to vote.

 This story was originally published at 11:41 a.m.
 It has since been updated.